Human-like object concept representations emerge naturally in multimodal large language models: Introduction

-In this study, we proposed a novel data-driven approach to investigate the core dimensions of mental representations in LLM (here ChatGPT-3.5) and MLLM (here Gemini Pro Vision).
+In this study, we used a data-driven approach to explore the core dimensions of mental representations in LLM (ChatGPT-3.5) and MLLM (Gemini Pro Vision 1.0).
 Inspired by previous work conducted on human similarity judgments using visual object images, we adopted a similar methodology to both the LLM and MLLM.
-Unlike presenting visual stimuli to human participants and vision language model, we presented corresponding textual descriptions of visual images to the language-only model.
+Unlike presenting visual stimuli to human participants and MLLMs, we presented corresponding textual descriptions of visual images to the LLMs.
 Harnessing the models' ability to perform a triplet odd-one-out task, a well-established paradigm in cognitive psychology \cite{hebart2020revealing,josephs2023dimensions,hebart2023things,jagadeesh2022texture}, we collected extensive datasets comprising 4.7 million triplet similarity judgments for both the LLM and MLLM.
 Each dataset is rich in triple similarity judgment entries, drawn from a pool of 1,854 unique objects.
 This diverse collection enables the examination and capture of visual and conceptual mental representations spanning a wide array of natural objects.